Multiple dental implants

 Temporary replacement teeth are usually fitted at the same time as your implant placement, which will stay in place until the final restoration appointment.

 Once your jaw has healed, an abutment will be fixed to the implant to hold your replacement teeth (crown or bridge) in place.
 Abutments are produced in titanium, gold or porcelain, and can come as a standard fit or crafted specifically for you.
-These options offer a range of aesthetics results, depending on your requirements.
+These options offer a range of aesthetic results, depending on your requirements.